 The Provost and Vice President for Academic Affairs is the chief academic officer of the University.
 She provides leadership for the overall administration and quality of all academic programs, ensuring the effective delivery of the curriculum and the development of new programs.
 She serves as a member of the President's Planning Council and presides over the Council of Deans and Directors.
-The Deans of the five colleges, the Director of Instructional Support & Writing Programs, the Director of the Marshall M. Fredericks Sculpture Museum, the Director of the Office of Sponsored and Academic Program Support, the Office of Institutional Research, the Registrar, the Chairperson of the Institutional Review Board, and the Director of the Honors Program report to her.
+The Deans of the five colleges, the Director of The Center for Academic Innovation & Online Learning, the Director of Instructional Support & Writing Programs, the Director of the Marshall M. Fredericks Sculpture Museum, the Director of the Office of Sponsored and Academic Program Support, the Office of Institutional Research, the Registrar, the Chairperson of the Institutional Review Board, and the Director of the Honors Program report to her.
 She is also responsible for administrative appointments to standing committees such as Professional Practices Committee, Curriculum and Academic Policies Committee, Graduate Committee and General Education Committee.

 The Associate Provost is responsible for assessment of academic programs, administration of online education; and supervision of the Center for Academic Achievement, Math/Physics Tutoring Center, Writing Center, Zahnow Library, and Adjunct Support Services, as well as coordination of faculty development and awards.
 He serves as accreditation liaison officer as well as chairs the Academic Program Advisory Board and prepares an annual academic assessment report for accreditation purposes.
 Dr. Callejo Pérez chairs the committees that select the Landee Teaching Excellence Award, the Earl L. Warrick Award for Research Excellence, and the House Family Award.
 He works closely with the Provost in allocating resources and assists in the operation of the Office of Academic Affairs.
 He also serves on the President's Staff, Graduate Committee and the Academic Affairs Executive Council.